Why eat.Wild?

 View Pigeon recipes

-Wild game has a lower carbon footprint than most mass-produced meats, and the industry is essential to the management and maintenance of countryside environments.
+Wild meat has a lower carbon footprint than most mass-produced meats, and the industry is essential to the management and maintenance of countryside environments.

 This means it’s guaranteed to be sustainable, ethical, and among the best on the market.